 “It is the ability to show flexibility, creativity, and teamwork that are increasingly becoming just as valuable, if not more valuable, than academic knowledge and technical skills,” Peter Lampl, founder and chairman of the Sutton Trust.

-Independent research and policy documents from a wide range of sources show that soft skills shortages, particularly among young people, are a serious problem.
-Organisations who have expressed this concern include the CBI, the National Association of Colleges and Employers; the Chartered Institute of Personnel and Development; Ernst & Young; LearnDirect; the British Chambers of Commerce; Business in the Community; the National Careers Service; Cisco; Deloitte; Barclays Bank; and MacDonalds, to name a few.
+Independent research and policy documents from various sources show that soft skills shortages are a severe problem, particularly among young people.
+Organisations who have expressed this concern include the CBI; the National Association of Colleges and Employers; the Chartered Institute of Personnel and Development; Ernst & Young; LearnDirect; the British Chambers of Commerce; Business in the Community; the National Careers Service; Cisco; Deloitte; Barclays Bank; and MacDonalds.

 “By 2020, more than half a million workers will be held back by a lack of soft skills.”
 Development Economics 2015

-In their 2012 assessment, Hays, the global recruiter, showed that there is a common perception that candidates do not have a sufficient standard of soft skills; four years on and “the majority of employers report worsening skill shortages.”
+In their 2012 assessment, Hays, the global recruiter, showed that there is a common perception that candidates do not have a sufficient standard of soft skills; in 2016 “the majority of employers report worsening skill shortages.”

-Research from University College London and the Anna Freud Centre (Journal of Adolescent Health 2015) found that problems such as low self-confidence, mild anxiety and deep unhappiness — all risk factors for more serious mental illnesses — rose in girls by 55 per cent from 2009 to 2014 (while similar factors were unchanged in boys), showing an ever greater need for building girls’ confidence and self-esteem.
+Research from University College London and the Anna Freud Centre (Journal of Adolescent Health 2015) found that problems such as low self-confidence, mild anxiety and deep unhappiness — all risk factors for more serious mental illnesses — rose in girls by 55 per cent from 2009 to 2014 (while similar factors were unchanged in boys).

 These findings are echoed in research from NHS Digital (September 2016), which shows that young women aged 16 – 24 are now a “high-risk group”, 3 times more likely as men to be suffering from depression and anxiety.